-If you run an eCommerce business that works well with visual search, you’ll want to optimize your images and product descriptions to meet MUM standards.
-This will help them rank better in a search and enable direct purchase.
+If you run an eCommerce business model that works well with visual search, you’ll want to optimize your images and product descriptions to meet MUM standards.
+This will help them rank better in a search and enable direct purchases.

 - Customers can easily find your products